 Gaming might not seem like work, but sitting in front of your gaming rig for hours at a time can have as dramatic an impact on your health as staring at a computer in your cubicle all day.
 The human eye wasn’t designed for staring at a screen all day, but a good pair of gaming glasses can help remedy the issues that arise from this aspect of modern living.

-But not every pair of gaming glasses are going to work as well as others, and there’s a big difference between the worst and the best gaming glasses.
-We’ve put together a list of 10 products we think really earn the designation of the best gaming glasses of 2020, and we’re ready to provide you with a quick primer on how they work.
+But not every pair of gaming glasses is going to work as well as others, and there’s a big difference between the worst and the best gaming glasses.
+We’ve put together a list of 10 products that we think really earn the designation of the best gaming glasses of 2021, and we’re ready to provide you with a quick primer on how they work.

-- 8. GAMMA RAY OPTICS Blue Light Blocking Orange Glasses
+- GAMMA RAY OPTIX Blue Light Blocking Orange Glasses

 2. HyperX Gaming Eyewear

-And the lenses on these HyperX glasses are completely clear rather than tinted like many of the competing glasses.
-That's thanks to the MR-8 material from which they're constructed.
+And the lenses on these HyperX glasses are completely clear rather than tinted like many of the competing glasses, thanks to the MR-8 material from which they're constructed.
 They're even designed to be worn comfortably with your HyperX headset in place, so they're well suited for serious professional gaming.

 3. ALTEC VISION Gaming Glasses

 The ALTEC VISION is a pair of glasses designed to fit everyone comfortably.
 The full-rim and low profile design are attractive while offering a comfortable fit even during your most heated gaming sessions.
 Best of all, these glasses only cost a hundred bucks.